armollica/TableShaper/README.md

 If you are reading a file without a header row, you can set column names with the `-c, --col-names` option.
 This takes a comma-separated list of column names.

+Multiple tables can be imported by calling the `input` command mulitple times.
+This useful for when you want to join tables.

 You can specify the name of the table to be imported using the `-n, --name` option.
-This is useful for when you import multiple tables and need to reference one.
+This is useful for when working with tables and need to reference one.
 If you don't give a table a name, it will automatically be given one based on the filename.
 If a table is coming from `stdin`, it will be given the name `table`.